Seeru-crypto/oracle/Database/sql-commands.md

         INSERT INTO test_Table VALUES ('Sam', 18);
         SELECT * from test_Table;

-Creating viewer user and role:
-Ver1
-CREATE USER PowerBi WITH PASSWORD 'G5xHGVPFFy2XHAam';
-CREATE ROLE viewer;
-GRANT CONNECT ON DATABASE riigibot TO viewer;
-GRANT USAGE ON SCHEMA public to viewer;
-GRANT SELECT ON ALL TABLES IN SCHEMA public to viewer;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO viewer GRANT viewer TO powerbi
-Ver 2
-CREATE USER PowerBi WITH PASSWORD 'G5xHGVPFFy2XHAam';
-CREATE ROLE viewer;
-GRANT CONNECT ON DATABASE riigibot TO viewer;
-GRANT USAGE ON SCHEMA public to viewer;
-GRANT SELECT ON ALL TABLES IN SCHEMA public to viewer;
-GRANT viewer TO powerbi

-DROP TABLE IF EXISTS newer_test_table;
-DROP USER IF EXISTS newer_user

 SELECT * FROM test_Table
 DELETE FROM test_Table WHERE age = 18;